Pinayflorescarandang/POULTRYFARMS.PH/README.md

 Province.

 # Statement of the Problem
+According to conversations with egg producers in San Jose, the more tough problems they face, the better.
+Constantly have to deal with can be ranked in terms of the egg's degree of importance.
+(1) high inflation rate; (2) low farm-gate pricing; and (3) high feed prices are all factors that affect the production company.

+expenditures, as well as a maize supply deficit.
+60–70% of chicken layer feeds are consumed by chickens.

+of the manufacturing cost As a result, if the prices of important feed items like soya and corn rise,

+If the global price of chicken eggs rises, the local price per unit of chicken egg rises as well.

+1. What is the possible way to enhance the platform for selling the Eggs in San Jose Batangas?
+2. What do you think is the most problem in selling the Eggs from San Jose Batangas?
+3. Is fliers will be the best way for fast transaction to the client?
+4. Is social media helpful for the seller and client transaction?

 # Objectives of the Study
 This study performed a SANJOSEPOULTRYFARMS.PH - A virtual platform for Egg Distribution and Sales in San Jose, Batangas.
 The goals of this study are to present the performance of the egg production business in San Jose over the last three years (2018 to 2020) in terms of chicken layer population, production, and annual gross sales, to determine the commercial potentiality of this business based on this three-year period, and to identify the challenges that this industry faces.